This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

-Easy and delicious Navajo tacos are made with a thick and soft fry bead then layered with tasty taco toppings.
-A delicious family friendly meal that you can add with all of your favorite toppings to!
+These easy and delicious Navajo tacos are made with thick, soft fry bead then layered with tasty taco fixings.
+A delicious family-friendly meal that you can pile high with all of your favorite toppings!

-School is now in session and I love creating easy and delicious meals!
-It gets pretty hectic after the boys get home from school.
-And I can’t believe how much homework they get now.
+School is now in session and so easy and delicious dinners are a must!
+It gets pretty hectic after the kids get home from school.
+And I can’t believe how much homework they get now!
 My older boys spend at least an hour an a half, and my kindergartener even gets some too!
-These navajo tacos were simple to put together and the entire family loved them!
+These Navajo tacos have been a lifesaver.
+So simple to put together and the entire family loved them!

-I loved using Pillsbury biscuits as the fry bread for these navajo tacos.
+I loved using Pillsbury biscuits as the fry bread for these Navajo tacos.
+(Although if you’re up for the challenge, making homemade fry bread is always a winner!)
 They turned out perfectly, and were so simple to make.
-The best part about these navajo tacos is that each family member can add their favorite toppings.
+The best part about these Navajo tacos is that each family member can add their favorite toppings.
 My little one had two and begged me to make them every week.
-I am okay with that because these were easy and delicious!
-This is a recipe that will become a family favorite and you will make it again and again!
+I am okay with that because of how tasty these turned out!
+You’ll want to make this family-favorite recipe again and again.

 - Chili with Beans: Mix the chili beans in with the beef creating a thick and hearty taco topping.

-- Pillsbury Grand Original Biscuits: This is for making the fry bread.
-Simply flatten and create a taco out of it.
+- Pillsbury Grand Original Biscuits: This acts as the fry bread dough.
+Simply flatten and then create a taco out of it.

-- Oil: for frying the biscuits into fry bread.
+- Cooking Oil: For frying the biscuits in.

-- Olives: Slice them up and add them to the topping of the tacos.
+- Black Olives: Use a can of sliced olives and add them to the topping of the tacos.

 - Sour Cream: Add a dollop for a light and creamy taco taste.